-Before entering on the subject of root-pruning of pear trees on quince stocks, I must premise that handsome and fertile pyramids, more particularly of some free-bearing varieties, may be reared without this annual, or biennial, operation.
+Before entering on the subject of root-pruning of pear trees on quince stocks, I must premise that handsome and fertile pyramids, more par-ticularly of some free-bearing varieties, may be reared without this annual, or biennial, operation.
 I have a large plantation of pear trees on the quince stock, which have made very handsome and fertile pyramids, yet they have not been rootpruned, neither do I intend to root-prune them.
 But I wish to impress upon my readers that my principal object is to make trees fit for small gardens, and to instruct those who are not blessed with a large garden how to keep their trees perfectly under control: and this can best be done by annual, or at least biennial, attention to their roots; for if a tree be suffered to grow three or more years, and then be root-pruned, it will receive a check if the spring be dry, and the crop of fruit for one season will be jeopardised.
-Therefore, those who are disinclined to the annual, or biennial, operation, and yet wish to confine the growth of their trees within limited bounds by root-pruning upon one-third of their trees one season; they will thus have two-thirds in an unchecked bearing state; and those who have ample room and space, may pinch their pyramids in summer, and suffer them to grow to a height of fifteen or twenty feet without pruning their roots.
+Therefore, those who are disinclined to the annual operation, and yet wish to confine the growth of their trees within limited bounds by root-pruning-say once in two years-should only operate upon half of their trees one season; they will thus have the remaining half in an unchecked bearing state; and those who have ample room and space, may pinch their pyramids in summer, and suffer them to grow to a height of fifteen or twenty feet without pruning their roots.
 I have seen avenues of such trees in Belgium really quite imposing.

-Pyramidal pear trees on the quince stock, where the fruit garden is small, and the real gardening artist feels pleasure in keeping them in a healthy and fruitful state by perfect control over the roots, should be operated upon as follows :---A trench should be dug round the tree, about eighteen inches from its stem, every autumn, just after the fruit is gathered, if the soil be suffi-ciently moist,-if not, it will be better to wait till the usual autumnal rains have fallen :---the roots should then be carefully examined, and those inclined to perpendicular growth cut with the spade, which must be introduced quite under the tree to meet on all sides, so that no root can possibly escape amputation.
-All the horizontal roots, except those that are very small and fibrous, should be shortened with a knife to within a circle of eighteen inches from the stem, and all brought as near to the surface as possible, filling in the trench with compost for the roots to rest on.
+Pyramidal pear trees on the quince stock, where the fruit garden is small, and the real gardening artist feels pleasure in keeping them in a healthy and fruitful state by perfect control over the roots, should be annually operated upon follows:-A trench should be dug round the tree, about eighteen inches from its stem, every autumn, just after the fruit is gathered, if the soil be sufficiently moist,-if not, it will be better to wait till the usual autumnal rains have fallen: -the roots should then be carefully examined, and those inclined to perpendicular growth cut with the spade, which must be introduced quite under the tree to meet on all sides, so that no root can possibly escape amputation.
+All the horizontal roots should be shortened with a knife to within a circle of eighteen inches from the stem,\ and all brought as near to the surface as possible, filling in the trench with compost for the roots to rest on.
 The trench may then be filled with the compost (well-rotted dung and the mould from an old hotbed, equal parts, will answer exceedingly well); the surface should then be covered with some half-rotted dung, and the roots left till the following autumn brings its annual care.
-It may be found that after a few years of root-pruning, the circumferential mass of fibres will have become too much matted, and that some of the roots are bare of fibres towards the stem of the tree.
-In such cases, thin out some of the roots, shortening them at nine inches or one foot from the stem.
-This will cause them to give out fibres, so that the entire circle of three feet or more round the tree is full of fibrous roots near the surface, waiting with open mouths for the nourishment annually given to them by surface dressings and liquid manure.
+It may be found that after a few years of root-pruning, the circumferential mass of fibres will have become too much crowded with small roots; in such cases, thin out some of the roots, shortening them at nine inches or one foot from the stem.
+This will cause them to give out fibres, so that the entire circle of three feet or more round the tree will be full of fibrous roots near the surface, waiting with open mouths for the nourishment annually given to them by surface dressings and liquid manure.

-^{} If they have not spread to this extent the first season, or even the second, they need not be pruned, but merely brought near to the surface and spread out.
+\ If they have not spread to this extent the first season, or even the second, they need not be pruned, but merely brought near to the surface and spread out.